wireapp/wire-server/source/how-to/planning.rst

 -  Either one of the following:

-   -  A kubernetes cluster (some cloud providers offer a managed kubernetes cluster these days)
+   -  A kubernetes cluster (some cloud providers offer a managed kubernetes cluster these days).
+If you already have a kubernetes cluster, your next step will be :ref:`helm`
    -  One single virtual machine running ubuntu 16.04 or 18.04 with at least 20 GB of disk, 8 GB of memory, and 8 CPU cores.
+If you wish to proceed with a demo installation, your next step will be :ref:`ansible-kubernetes`

 Production installation
 ---------------------------